Dark chocolate: Process

 The basic process of making dark chocolate involves mixing, refining, conching and standardizing.
 With its relatively low viscosity, dark chocolate is the easiest chocolate to handle in manufacturing.
 In the mixing stage, chocolate liquor is combined in a melanger with sugar and some cocoa butter, mixing until a paste is formed.
-As long as the cocoa mass has been correctly milled, the refining process for dark chocolate is primarily about grinding down sugar.
-Refining involves putting chocolate through a refiner machine, which carries the cocoa mass through large steel rollers set to varying widths, enveloping them in fat until the chocolate particles are as small as is desired, and the cocoa mass is a fine powder.
+As long as the chocolate liquor has been correctly milled, the refining process for dark chocolate is primarily about grinding down sugar.
+Refining involves putting chocolate through a refiner machine, which carries the chocolate paste through large steel rollers set to varying widths, enveloping them in fat until the chocolate particles are as small as is desired, and the chocolate paste is a fine powder.
 Refining dark chocolate to be finer makes the cocoa flavor more intense, and the ideal particle size for dark chocolate has been identified as 35 μm.
-Dark chocolates with a higher cocoa mass require special accommodations here, as, with high portions of cocoa butter, there can be issues with the roller refining process.
-These accommodations can involve beginning the refining process with less cocoa mass, and only integrating the rest during the conching stage.
+Dark chocolates with a higher chocolate liquor content require special accommodations here, as, with high portions of cocoa butter, there can be issues with the roller refining process.
+These accommodations can involve beginning the refining process with less chocolate liquor, and only integrating the rest during the conching stage.
 Other alternatives include using cocoa powder or processing in a ball mill.

-Conching machines mix and knead a cocoa mass, changing the flavor and texture.
+Conching machines mix and knead chocolate liquor, changing the flavor and texture.
 More than for other types of chocolate, conching dark chocolate serves to remove undesirable flavors.
 Dark chocolate is conched at higher temperatures than other chocolates, between 158–180 F. If dark chocolate takes on moisture during the conching process, for example by being conched in the same room as milk chocolate with neither enclosed, the dark chocolate can become undesirably thick and develop unpleasant flavors.
 During the final step of standardizing, emulsifiers and sometimes vanilla flavorings are added.
 If needed to reach a desired yield or viscosity, more cocoa butter can be added before the mixture undergoes laboratory testing for particle size and food safety.
 If these standards are met, it is pumped through fine screens to remove any agglomerates.
 Tempering is performed at different temperatures than for milk chocolate because of how milk fats impact the formation of crystal lattices.

 Legal requirements

 According to a 2000 European Union directive, dark chocolate must contain at minimum 18% cocoa butter, not less than 35% total dry cocoa solids and a minimum of 14% dry non-fat cocoa solids.
 The U.S. Food and Drug Administration (FDA) regulates the naming and ingredients of cocoa products.
-U.S. regulations do not specify a label of "dark chocolate", but require "sweet chocolate" to contain a minimum of 15% chocolate liqueur, while semi-sweet and bittersweet chocolates must be at least 35% cocoa solids.
+U.S. regulations do not specify a label of "dark chocolate", but require "sweet chocolate" to contain a minimum of 15% chocolate liqueur, while semi-sweet and bittersweet chocolates must be at least 35% chocolate liquor.

+In some countries, such as France, the term "dark" is reserved for chocolate containing at least 43% cocoa, of which at least 26% must be cocoa butter.
+Chocolate containing less than 43% cocoa is typically regarded as chocolate for baking rather than eating.